 - Student name

 - Student group

 - Date the assessment was completed

 - The number of attempts, for example, first attempt, etc.

 - The result of the assessment, and

-- Reason assessment was completed on paper, if it would normally be completed in Blackboard.
+- Reason assessment was completed on paper, if it would normally be completed on Becker’s Online Learning.